 Do Not Normalize the Abuse

 Abuse victims are frequently unnecessarily conflicted about alienating the child against the other parent.
-Don’t ever think your children are too young to learn the truth about being victimized or exploited that you are “saying something bad about the other parent.”
+Don’t ever think your children are too young to learn the truth about being victimized or exploited or that you are “saying something bad about the other parent.”
 This is a lie that results in nothing more than normalizing the abuse, teaching falsehoods on healthy relationships and love, shaming the victim and adding to their pain.
 There is a big difference between speaking crap about a person and speaking truth about a crappy person.
 Always speak truth because it does set us free.

-Why not present situation as a child would understand such as in a fairy tale about good and evil and put yourself in the story.
+Why not present the situation as a child would understand such as in a fairy tale about good and evil and put yourself in the story.
 Be creative.
-The brain is growing and processing and she is mirroring, seeing herself in you.
-You ARE your child’s reflection and you are teaching her how to become as she is divinely intended and to respect herself and to understand personal worth.
-You are teaching her to become the best version of herself she can become.
+The brain is growing and processing and your child is mirroring, seeing herself in you.
+You are your child’s reflection and you are teaching her how to become as she is divinely intended and to respect herself and to understand her personal worth.
+You are teaching her to become the best version of herself, to become self-reliant, resilient.
 You are teaching her to have compassion for her mother, the person who gave her life and for herself and others.
 You are facilitating your child to become a participant and compassionate witness in your healing and rebirth in the same way you participated and witnessed hers.
 Your actions validate the lessons you teach and she is witnessing and benefitting from your love that she projects back to you.
 This is how we live authentically and learn healthy lessons on our lovability, compassion, self-reliance, and personal worth.
 All support our personal and relational health

 What if My Child is a Narcissist

-If we marry narcissists, sadly we run the risk of having narcissistic children.
+If we have children with narcissists, sadly we run the risk of having narcissistic children.
 You did nothing wrong.
 Nature did and you cannot fix it.
-Empathy and lack of it are both inherited and hopefully if our narcissist children are at the lower end of the spectrum we can have some semblance of a relationship with them.
+Compassion including too much and too little are both inherited and hopefully if our narcissist children are at the lower end of the spectrum we can have some semblance of a relationship with them.

 That, nevertheless, may not be possible if their toxicity level, combat tactics, and manipulation tactics are severe.
 Accepting that our children can not love us in healthy ways is extremely painful, but acceptance is empowering.
 Your safety and that of your other children always come first.
 If you let them, narcissists will, without a doubt, consume every single bit of narcissistic supply you give them at the expense of your other children, joy, happiness, energy, life, bank account, reputation and whatever else they can exploit from you.
 We also, remember, run the risk of having empathetic children who are vulnerable to their attacks as well.
 So we also need to protect our children and teach them to recognize narcissists, manage boundaries, and protect their vulnerabilities.
-Frequently, empathetic children can have too much compassion so we must focus on teaching them how to use their compassion responsibly and not become overly reliant on others for validation of their worth that makes them vulnerable to narcissistic predators.
+Frequently, empathetic children can have too much compassion so we must focus on teaching them the same lessons and how to use their compassion responsibly and not become overly reliant on others for validation of their worth that makes them vulnerable to narcissistic predators.

 The best any parent can do for narcissistic children is guide them with love, compassion, moral-based teaching, and consistency and perhaps they will end up falling at the lower end of the spectrum of less harmful character traits but there are no guarantees.
 Managing them takes very finely honed skills that very few therapists are even equipped with and are capable of handling.
 If you notice lack of compassion and serious self-centeredness in them and the failure to thrive, have healthy relationships or self-soothe, and engaging in bullying, get them into competent counseling right away.